 Our Young Writers Group is a groundbreaking initiative to give young people in rural areas a chance to learn about playwriting and to have their plays produced by professional actors, designers and directors.

 This year, we're running two groups.
 One based in Shropshire and one based in Yorkshire.
+Their plays, called NEW FUTURES, will be on at Ludlow Fringe Festival and Skipton Town Hall in June.

 Both groups began in September.
 There are six writers in the Shropshire group and five in the Yorkshire one.
 Both groups are meeting monthly and taking part in workshops run by professional theatre-makers, reading plays, writing scenes and generally getting into theatre.
 In summer 2017, both groups will see their short plays given a professional public production.